ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     }
     ```

-    -  Create the `rabbitmq:Service` service listening on a `rabbitmq:Listener` listener with the  `onMessage` remote method that gets called ....

     - Extract the necessary values to variables and send a `POST` request to the hospital service to reserve the appointment.
 The `hospital_id` and `category` values are used as path parameters.

     - Use the `is` check to decide the flow based on the response to the client call.
-If the request failed with an error, log the error and set the `smsBody` an error message, else, set is as a confirmation message.
+If the request failed with an error, log the error and set an error message to the `smsBody` variable, else, set a confirmation message.

-    - Call the twilio endpoint with configurations (e.g. from number, patient's phone number) and SMS body.
+    - Call the twilio endpoint with the `smsBody` and, sender's and patient's phone numbers.

-    - Log an error if the calling twilio endpoint fails.

 #### Complete source